-We all know that the College Board overhauled the exam pattern for SAT last month.
+We all know that the College Board overhauled the pattern for SAT exams last month.
 Let’s look at the Key Changes before moving further:

-The SAT Exam will now be digital instead of a pen and paper exam.
+- The SAT Exams will now be digital instead of a pen and paper exam.

 In November, 2021, College Board piloted the new pattern, and

 - 80% of students responded that they found it to be less stressful

 - 100% of educators reported having a positive experience.